patrickgombert/mockerator/README.md

 If your application adheres to the [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle) then these mock modules can be used in place of calls you do not wish to actually execute in test (HTTP calls for example).

 ## TODO ##
-- Figure out why anonymous functions and tuples can not be used as a default response (they seem to be bound differently)
+- Figure out why anonymous functions can not be used as a default response